Also try Pick-a-Picture!

 The Pneumatic Cancelling Machine Company of Indianapolis, Indiana produced machines used from about 1898 to about 1904.
 The impressions from these machines are quite distinct from other machines of the time.
 They are somewhat common from Indianapolis, but less so from the few other cities where they were used.
 This example is from Helena, Montana [4k GIF].

 These cancellations were made by machines of The Hampden Cancelling Machine Company of Holyoke, Massachusetts.
-Such machines were in use from about 1898 to about 1905.
+Such machines were in use from about 1898 to to about 1905.
 They are not particularly common.
-While the styles of the bars and postmark varied, this is a typical example [3k GIF].
+While the styles of the bars and postmark varied, this is a more typical example [3k GIF].

 The Columbia Postal Supply Company of Silver Creek, New York produced a variety of machines.
 These impressions can be quite common, but there are also some scarce examples.
 The first machines were in use around 1900, and continued in use for several decades.
 Most of the Columbia cancellations are quite unique.
+Here is an early Columbia machine type [3k GIF] that could easily be mistaken for other machines in use during the time period.
+Another Columbia cancel with 7 bars in the killer [4k GIF].
+This Columbia cancel has parallel lines of text in the postmark [4k GIF].
+Same postmark but the cancel is made up of wavy lines.
+[15k GIF].
+Columbia machines had a unique design for cancels (killers), using alternating vertical lines and horizontal wavy lines.
+[16k GIF].

 These cancellations, like those from the International machines, are very common, and are immediately recognizable to many people as "machine cancellations".
 Machines made by the Universal Stamping Machine Company of New York first appear in 1909, and various models were in use for many, many years.
 About 1920, Universal was taken over by the Pitney-Bowes organization, but Universal machines remain on the market to this day.
 Here is an early Universal machine type [3k GIF] and a more common, later Universal type [4k GIF].
-Here is an example of a Universal cancel from Flickr.

 Well, it has been fun for me to put this page together.
 I hope that you have learned more about the fascinating hobby of collecting machine cancellations.
 This is just a quick survey; there were other machine manufacturers in the U.S. over the 20th Century, as well as a great variety of cancelling machines manufactured and used throughout the world.